My Tasks

 This view provides access to the active tasks of the currently authenticated user.
 It organizes tasks in a tree structure, grouping them by their respective processes.

 The Due Date shows when the task is expected to be completed.
-However, this field is for informational purposes only.
-If you want to monitor when tasks are overdue and perform any actions based on that, it should be done programmatically.
+This field is for reference only.
+If you want to track overdue tasks and take action based on this information, it should be done programmatically.

 Advanced Task List View